Croatian language: Language regulation

 Also notable are the recommendations of Matica hrvatska, the national publisher and promoter of Croatian heritage, and the Miroslav Krleža Institute of Lexicography, as well as the Croatian Academy of Sciences and Arts.

 Numerous representative Croatian linguistic works were published since the independence of Croatia, among them three voluminous monolingual dictionaries of contemporary Croatian.

 In 2021, Croatia introduced a new model of linguistic categorisation of the Bunjevac dialect (as part of New-Shtokavian Ikavian dialects of the Shtokavian dialect of the Croatian language) in three sub-branches: Dalmatian (also called Bosnian-Dalmatian), Danubian (also called Bunjevac), and Littoral-Lika.
 Its speakers largely use the Latin alphabet and are living in parts of Bosnia and Herzegovina, different parts of Croatia, southern parts (inc. Budapest) of Hungary as well in the autonomous province Vojvodina of Serbia.

 The Institute of Croatian Language and Linguistics added the Bunjevac dialect to the List of Protected Intangible Cultural Heritage of the Republic of Croatia on 8 October 2021.

+Online resources

+The Central State Office for Croats Abroad and the Zagreb Faculty of Philosophy have developed web and mobile application LearnCro for learning the Croatian language, available in English and Spanish which includes 80 interactive teaching units, gamification, cultural content, the ability to work offline and professional support, available via the Google Play and Apple App Store.

+Central State Office also organizes online language courses, developed by Croaticum, language centre of the Faculty of Philosophy in Zagreb.
+The A1 level course was attended by almost 37,000 students from 130 countries in eight years (2018-2025); the most participants came from the United States, Brazil, Argentina, Canada and Australia, all countries with historical Croatian diaspora.
+The A2 level course was attended by 3,000 students from 96 countries over seven years (2019-2025).